 Presented a session on "The Future of the Passenger Card project" at an invitational workshop on "Handwritten Character Recognition" sponsored by the Department of Industry, Technology and Regional Development (DITRD) (Canberra, ACT.
 April 1993).

 "Higher Education Futures: Organisational planning and organisational technology perspectives".
 ED288450.
-Presented via a telephone hook-up at a conference hosted by the Gottlieb Duttweiler Institute (Zurich, Switzerland.
+Presented from Australia, with the aid of a voice recording, and an international loud-speaker telephone call, at a conference hosted by the Gottlieb Duttweiler Institute (Zurich, Switzerland.
 August 1986) and subsequently published by the ERIC Clearinghouse on Higher Education, George Washington University, Washington, D.C., USA (in April 1988).

 Presented a paper on "Technology and learning for social justice" at the Australian Association for Adult Education/Australian Association for Community Education joint National Conference (Canberra, ACT.
 December 1986).

 Presented a paper on "Evaluation in the Australian Public Service - Organisational behavioural and phenomenological perspectives" and chaired a session on "Management Education" at the National Evaluation Conference (Sydney, NSW.
 July 1986).